vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Don't use contagious fury (+12.5% damage) as it only helps if you one hand and you are better off two handing as it boosts strength 1.5x so 60 becomes 90.
 - At level 130 I would do: 60 vigor, 12 mind, 35 endurance, 54 strength, 14 dex, 15 faith, 12 arcane.
 At 150 go to 60 strength and dump the rest in endurance.

-You can give it a shot, but ultimately this is where the build falls apart and you would have a much easier time if you just pivot and I strongly suggest you do so.
+You can give it a shot, but ultimately this is where the build falls apart and you would have a much easier time if you just pivot and I strongly suggest you do so especially if you plan to do optional bosses or DLC.

 First I would really strive to get to Level 150.
 You can get 80k/runes/minute by going to Mohgwyn palace and shooting a bird with a bow from the palace edge grace.